 A. All information within the material that is conveyed using color is also available in a manner that is compatible with those that do not perceive color, and information conveyed by color is also conveyed in other ways.
-Pass Additional Information: Headers and links are emphasized using boldface, italics, and capitalization.
-In the text they use the color red to make words stand and they use use the bold feature as redundant coding.
+Pass Additional Information: Headers and are emphasized using boldface, italics, and capitalization, Ch 1-5 Links need to be denoted by something other than color.
 B. Information is conveyed from the sub- categories for contrast.
-Pass Additional Information: Contrast is optimal for all headers and text.
-Headers are 7.51:5 and text is 21.0:1.
-C. Contrast for headers passed WCAG AA standards for large texts (contrast ratio 3:1).
-Pass Additional Information: Contrast is optimal for all headers and text.
-Headers are 7.51:5.
-D. Contrast for text passed WCAG AA standards for normal texts (contrast ratio of 4.5:1).
-Pass Additional Information: Text is 21.0:1.

-Additio nal Information: Ch 1 images of atoms) passed WCAG AA standards (contrast ratio of 4.5:1).
-E. Contrast for simple images (for example, Pass
+Pass Additional Information: C. Contrast for headers passed WCAG AA standards for large texts (contrast ratio 3:1).
+Fail Additional Information: Ratio 18.87:1, and nav is 7.47:1 D. Contrast for text passed WCAG AA standards for normal texts (contrast ratio of 4.5:1).
+Pass Additional Information: Ratio is 21.0:1, however some text is a green and does not pass ratio 3.92:1 see Ch 16.
+E. Contrast for simple images (for example, images of atoms) passed WCAG AA standards (contrast ratio of 4.5:1).
+N/A Additional Information: